 Saturdays, March 14th, 21st and 28th workshops have been rescheduled, and will be held online saturdays, April 11th, 18th and 25th.

 Open to professional and avocational writers of all ages and abilities, the Bronx Memoir Project offers free, professionally-led memoir writing workshops across the Bronx.
 Aligned with BCA’s mission to elevate local narratives and stories, the Bronx Memoir Project helps amplify local voices through an array of writing tools, along with the professional development needed for writers to publish on their own.

 BMP 2019-2020 – Narrative Essay Writing Workshop| Rescheduled to April 11th – April 25th

 The enhanced 2019-2020 BMP will offer six intensive sessions of four workshops each, focusing on Narrative Poetry, Narrative Non-Fiction, and Essay Writing.
 A total of 24-workshops will be offered in the fall and spring.

 The winter four-week Narrative Poetry session will take place at BCA’s new home in Westchester Square from January 14th to February 4th.
-The Narrative Non-Fiction session will take place at the Kingsbridge NYPL from February 6th to February 27th.
-Workshops on Narrative Essay Writing will take place from March 7th to March 27th at the Poe Park Visitor Center.
+The Narrative Non-Fiction session will take place at the NYPL Van Cortlandt Park Library from February 6th to March 5th.
+March 14th, 21st, and 28th workshops on Narrative Essay Writing have been rescheduled to take place on April 11th, 18th and 25th online.
 BMP will culminate with the publication of an Anthology of contributed memoirs and book launch celebration in June 2020.

 Note: To be published in this year’s BMP Volume IV Anthology, participants must attend a minimum of three workshops within the same series, whether in the fall or spring.
 Writers can enjoy as many sessions and/or individual workshops as they wish during both seasons.